-Grades:10-12Prerequisites:C or Better in Forestry 1 or Forestry 2Credit:0.50 credit of Applied ArtsThis course is repeatable.This course covers topics ofproduction from forests.Students will harvest trees andsee the process of creating dimensional lumber.Production of forest products such as cones, Christmastrees, foods, etc. will also be covered.
+Prerequisites: C or Better in Forestry 1 or Forestry 2

+This course is repeatable.
+This course covers topics of production from forests.
+Students will harvest trees and see the process of creating dimensional lumber.
+Production of forest products such as cones, Christmas trees, foods, etc. will also be covered.